Expert covariational reasoning resources in physics graphing tasks: Discussion

 \subsection{Modes Associated with Modeling using Physics Covariational Reasoning}

-An important pattern in how experts were reasoning about function while mathematizing during the graphing tasks emerged from the data.
-We observed three categories of approaches to reasoning covariationally, both symbolically and graphically, which we call Function Knowing, Function Choosing, and Function Generating.
+A broader pattern in how experts covaried while reasoning about function emerged from the data.
+We observed three modes of approaches to reasoning covariationally, both symbolically and graphically, which we call Function Knowing, Function Choosing, and Function Generating.
 In this section, we propose a hypothesis for how these approaches are used and describe how they represent some important ways that expert physicists reason covariationally.

 We observed that experts were likely to begin with Function Knowing (if accessible), then work through Function Choosing, if more than one compiled model surfaced.
 Function Generating was consistently the last-resort option, and only attempted once Function Knowing or Choosing was eliminated.
-We summarize how Function Knowing, Choosing, and Generating relate in Figure~\ref{fig:mangoTango}.
-From our findings, we described the arrow as descriptive of the observed reasoning progression.
-We also suggest that it may be related to increasing experience generating models, as we saw that faculty members were more likely to engage in Function Generating than either group of graduate students (see Fig.~\ref{fig:mangoTangoPieCharts}).
+From our findings, we described the arrow in Fig.~\ref{fig:modes} as descriptive of the observed reasoning progression.

-In our model, Function Knowing, Choosing, and Generating are characterized by an interplay between the direct covariational mental actions defined by mathematics education researchers \cite{Carlson2002ApplyingStudy, Thompson2017} ( Table~\ref{tab:StevensSummary}) and the reasoning devices described in Table~\ref{tab:RD}.
-The cyclic representation between mental actions and the devices compiled models and neighborhood analysis represent the ways in which Function Knowing, Choosing and Generating are intimately connected to mental actions and go beyond how the mental actions are described in mathematics education research (see Fig.~\ref{fig:modes} and~\ref{fig:mangoTango}).
-In particular, Function Choosing is an interplay between using MA 1 (relating quantity) and accessing a compiled model.
-Function Knowing is an interplay between using MA 2 (gross coordination) and accessing one or more compiled models.
-Function Generating is an interplay between MA 4 (chunky continuous) and neighborhood analysis.
+In our model, Function Knowing, Choosing, and Generating are characterized by the combined use of MMA and the reasoning devices described in Table~\ref{tab:RD}.
 Function Choosing, Knowing, and Generating are all founded on reasoning about quantities in the context of the physical world and their change with respect to one another.
-Thus, we propose that Function Choosing, Knowing, and Generating are three patterns associated with expert \emph{physics} covariational reasoning.
+Thus, we propose that Function Choosing, Knowing, and Generating are three patterns associated with expert physics covariational reasoning.